N-Harish/N-Harish/README.md

 # Hi there 👋, I'm **Harish Natarajan**

-## I'm an final year IT engineer graduate who is an ML/AI enthusiast.
-I've developed machine learning and deep learning web apps using Flask and deployed them using Docker on Azure and Heroku cloud.
+## I'm an IT engineer graduate who is also an ML/AI enthusiast.
+I've one year professional experience as a Machine Learning Developer.I've developed machine learning and deep learning web apps using Flask and deployed them using Docker on Azure, GCP and Heroku cloud.
 I also code on Hackerrank where I have a five star in python and problem solving.
-Currently I'm working on Career Advisor using AI.
+Currently I'm working for a startup called AfterShoot Inc.

 ### Info
 - 🔭 I’m currently working on **Machine Learning**, **Natural language processing** and **Deep Learning**